East Ghouta inter-rebel conflict (April–May 2017): Aftermath

 On 6 June, the Syrian Army managed to cut off Tal Farzat-al-Nashabiyah supply route for Jaysh al-Islam, thus further complicating their situation.
-A month later, Jaysh al-Islam decided to use a situation created by the Syrian Army offensive in Jobar and Ayn Tarma, which resulted in Faylaq al-Rahman and Tahrir al-Sham diverting their fighters to fight the Syrian Army, to storm the positions of aforementioned rebel groups in the towns of Beit Sawa and Al-Ashari.
+A month later, Jaysh al-Islam decided to use a situation created by the Syrian Army offensive in Jobar and Ayn Tarma, which resulted in Faylaq al-Rahman and Hay'at Tahrir al-Sham diverting their fighters to fight the Syrian Army, to storm the positions of aforementioned rebel groups in the towns of Beit Sawa and Al-Ashari.

 On 22 July 2017, the Russian Ministry of Defense announced that a de-escalation agreement had been signed for Eastern Ghouta in Cairo following a talks between Russian military officials and Jaysh al-Islam.

 On 6 August 2017, 120 Ahrar al-Sham fighters in Arbin defected to the Rahman Legion after internal disputes.
 Ahrar al-Sham accused the Rahman Legion of seizing their weapons, while the Rahman Legion accused Ahrar al-Sham of their attempt to implement their "failed" experience from northern Syria in eastern Ghouta.
-Tahrir al-Sham reportedly sided with Ahrar al-Sham against the Sham Legion during the clashes.
+Hay'at Tahrir al-Sham reportedly sided with Ahrar al-Sham against the Sham Legion during the clashes.
 A ceasefire agreement between the Rahman Legion and Ahrar al-Sham was implemented on 9 August.

 On 16 August, a Failaq al Rahman representative and a Russian representative signed an agreement in Geneva city that established Failaq al Rahman's inclusion in the de-escalation zone in Eastern Ghouta, to come into effect at 21:00 on 18 August.

 SOHR reported that government bombing resumed in Eastern Ghouta on 27 September 2017.

 In February 2018, the Syrian army launched an operation to dislodge rebels from the area.
 In early March 2018, the Syrian army had captured 59% of the Eastern Ghouta pocket.
 On 7 April 2018, at least 48 people were reportedly killed in a chemical attack in Douma, which resulted in an armed response from the United States, France, and the United Kingdom.
 On 14 April 2018, the Syrian Army officially declared Eastern Ghouta to be free of militants, securing it under government control.